lazarus4/Beforth/architecture/GUI.md

 # GUI

-The GUI would be an extension of SciTE.
+The GUI would be NP++ with a Forth plugin.
 Some possible panes are:

 1. The console.
 It's the scrollable text output used by a command line interpreter.
 2. Keyboard history.